Introduction

 - On a server with known vulnerabilities

-Emerging features
+Emerging Capabilities

 Microsoft announces several major improvements:

-- Threat-informed intelligence: Integration of Microsoft Threat Intelligence data
+- Threat-Informed Intelligence: Integration of Microsoft Threat Intelligence data

-- Attack simulation: Integrated "purple teaming" capabilities
+- Attack Simulation: Built-in "purple teaming" capabilities

-- Automated remediation: Corrective actions triggered automatically
+- Automated Remediation: Corrective actions triggered automatically

-- Resilience metrics: Business-oriented security KPIs
+- Resilience Metrics: Business-oriented security KPIs

-Copilot Security integration
+Copilot Security Integration

 Generative AI will transform exposure analysis:

-- Automatic generation of impact reports
+- Automatic impact report generation

 - Contextualized remediation recommendations